yuri2peter/nextop/README.md

 ## Before Publishing

-1. Change the `SESSION_SECRET` in the Environment Variables to a random string(`openssl rand -base64 32`).
+- No unauthenticated uploading (`/api/upload`).
-2. No unauthenticated uploading (`/api/upload`).
+- No unauthenticated API calls.
-3. No unauthenticated API calls.
+- Do not commit any secrets in the source code.
-4. Do not commit any secrets in the source code.
+- Do not expose any sensitive information in the client-side code.

-5. Do not expose any sensitive information in the client-side code.
+## Deployment

-## Deploy
+### Docker Compose (Recommended)

 ```yaml
 services: